Sometimes You Can’t Wait

 If you chip a tooth and are not in any pain, a trip to the dentist can often be held off for a day or two, as emergency dentistry may not be necessary.
 If a tooth is cracked or fractured, however, you should seek medical attention immediately.
 A tooth that breaks on the outside is likely to be experiencing internal damage as well.
 If the fracture is severe enough, the tooth may not be able to be saved.
 If you fracture or break a tooth, call your dentist as soon as possible.
 Make sure to rinse your mouth with warm water and place an ice pack on your face to reduce swelling.

-What happens after your visit?
+What happens after your emergency dental care?